peytoncordero/DRI25/command-line.md

 You've made it through your introduction to the command line!
 By now, you have experienced some of the power of communicating with your computer using text commands.
 Now is a good time to do a quick review!

- We learned that the command line interface is a way to interact with our computer and that it continues being more efficient and faster than other system interactions.
+The command line interface is a way to interact with our computer and that it continues being more efficient and faster than other system interactions.

-We learned that for the command line we need plain text.
+We learned that, for CLI, we need plain text.
 To understand the reasons we explored the difference between word processors and text editors.
 And how those programs, create rich text and plain text respectively

 Via DHRIFT’s command line emulator, we interact with the computer on bash (or Terminal).
 We practiced commands for